-Ropa Viejo literally means old clothes, as it’s a Cuban Shredded Beef dish.
+Ropa Vieja literally means old clothes or old rags, as it’s a Cuban Shredded Beef dish.
 In Spanish, it sounds exotic.
 If I were to say, let’s make some old clothes in English, it would not sound so appealing, would it?

-I got this idea and recipe for ropa viejo from the butcher at my local grocery store.
+I got this idea and recipe for Ropa Vieja from the butcher at my local grocery store.
 I trust his word because he was an executive chef at a very ritzy hotel.
-I feel like I have a true expert go to.
-He’s the one that told me it had to be flank steak, not something I would usually braise.
+Normally, I would not have chosen to slow cook flank steak, which is always quickly grilled.
+He convinced me to use the flank steak and I’m glad I stayed the course.

 Flank steak is the cut of meat most used for Ropa Vieja.
 It’s tough and stringy and requires long, slow cooking to get that delicious shredded meat.
 This slow cooking will build a complex flavor profile, while tenderizing at the same time.

-The main flavors for the Ropa Viejo come from oregano, paprika, cumin, tomatoes, olives and peppers, very similar in flavors to picadillo, another Cuban dish I made here.
+The main flavors for the Ropa Vieja come from oregano, paprika, cumin, tomatoes, olives and peppers, very similar in flavors to picadillo, another Cuban dish I made here.

-Ropa Viejo, Cuban Shredded Beef, is the kind of dish to make in large quantities.
+Ropa Vieja, Cuban Shredded Beef, is the kind of dish to make in large quantities.

 If you can, get a large piece of meat and make enough to freeze.
 This is the kind of dish that tastes better the next day, and freezes well for very quick meals.